simao-ferreira/dotfiles/DOCS-Mi3/README.md

 `rofi -help` will give you the current configuration and location.
 By adding `~/.config/rofi/config.` you can specify the look and feel of rofi window.

-Another option, more complex but easier to update is using rasi configurations, this allows to define a theme, with a color pattern and different settings, in addition to the config file.
+Another option, more powerful but easier to update is using rasi configurations, this allows to define a theme, with a color pattern and different settings, as an example is possible to define different look for specified modules.
+Rasi themes work in addition to the config file.
-This allows visuals more complex, but defined with a more modular approach, easier to manage and change, makes them easy to integrate them with scripts.
-It's also easy to find [rasi-themes](https://github.com/davatorium/rofi-themes) to use or as example.
+This allows visuals more complex, but defined with a more modular approach, easier to manage and change, also make it easy to integrate with scripts.
+To find themes [rasi-themes](https://github.com/davatorium/rofi-themes) has a few to use or as example.

-Mi3 also has a small menu gnome style, `mod+z` opens a small menu on top.
+Mi3 also has a small categorized menu cascade style `morc_menu`, called with `mod+z`, that will open a simple menu up top, displaying categories with applications.
 Good emergency option.

 ## Text Editor
 There are as usual several options already installed. `vim` and `nano` are already in Mi3.